-

 K v Secretary of State for Defence [2025] (War Pension and Armed Forces Compensation Chamber)

-Represented K on a pro bono basis in an appeal against the refusal of an award by the Secretary of State for Defence.
-The Tribunal found that service was the cause of K’s life changing injury and ruled that K was entitled to an award under the War Pension Scheme.
+Sam represented K on a pro bono basis in an appeal against the refusal of an award by the Secretary of State for Defence.
+The Tribunal ruled that military service was the cause of K’s life-changing injury and accordingly K was entitled to an award under the War Pension Scheme, including access to the Armed Forces Independence Payment.